OHSU Suspends Heart Transplant Program Indefinitely

 A week ago, OHSU officials told staff in an internal email that the university would close the program for two weeks because of a lack of cardiologists.

 Dr. Jill Gelow was the first to leave.
-She adopted a son and wanted to spend time with him so she resigned.
+She adopted a son and wanted to spend time with him so she resigned because OHSU was not going to give her leave.
 On July 30, she was hired by Providence Health & Services.
 Dr. Jim Mudd, the lead cardiologist in the program is stepping down at the end of September because his boss, Dr. Joachin Cigarroa, was not renewing Mudd's contract, sources told The Lund Report.
 Dr. Jonathan Davis, overworked because of staffing shortages, is also leaving along with Dr. Divya Soman, the remaining cardiologist in the transplant program.

 The only other heart transplant programs on the West Coast are in Seattle, Spokane and San Francisco.
 In Oregon, Providence Health & Services does not perform transplants but has a robust cardiology department.